jonasnick/purify/README.md

     $ cat verifier.py proof.py | python3

 **Note that this does not actually implement any zero-knowledge proofs.
 It only derives the relations that would need to be proven, and the secret values they're over in specific instances.**

+Alternatively, by adding the <code>--bulletproofs-outfile</code> flag to the <code>prove</code> and <code>verifier</code> commands, the output is a format that can be used in the [libsecp256k1-zkp](https://github.com/ElementsProject/secp256k1-zkp/pull/16) bulletproofs module (see https://github.com/jonasnick/secp256k1-zkp/tree/bulletproof-musig-dn for benchmarking purify with bulletproofs).

 ## Example parameters